jump-dev/Gurobi.jl/README.md

 The instructions depend on the type of license that you have obtained.

+### WLS

+If you are using the Web License Service (WLS), place the license file in your home directory.

+### grbgetkey

-As one exception, if you have used the default installation of Gurobi.jl and the instructions call for `grbgetkey`, do:
+If the instructions call for `grbgetkey` and you have used the default installation of Gurobi.jl, do:

 ```julia
 import Pkg